-All of the EZT-560i control loops feature the one-touch tune.
+All of the EZT-570i control loops feature the one-touch tune.
 No more tuning parameters to adjust or settings to change.
-The EZT-560i loop controls utilize fuzzy logic to continuously adapt to the process in order to maintain it as close as possible to the setpoint.
+The EZT-570i loop controls utilize fuzzy logic to adapt to the process in order to maintain the chamber temperature, humidity, altitude, etc., as close to setpoint as possible.
 The controls merely need base-line knowledge on the performance of the chamber and test load.
 To obtain this performance knowledge, the controller can be tuned using the one-touch tune.